MIPS/ndk/docs/UnifiedHeaders.md

 [Issue #120](https://github.com/android-ndk/ndk/issues/120)

-Currently, we have a set of libc headers for each API version.
-In many cases these headers are incorrect.
-Many expose APIs that didn't exist, and others don't expose APIs that did.
+Before NDK r14, we had a set of libc headers for each API version.
+In many cases these headers were incorrect.
+Many exposed APIs that didn't exist, and others didn't expose APIs that did.

-Over the last few months we've done unified these into a single set of headers.
+In NDK r14 (as an opt in feature) we unified these into a single set of headers.
-This single header path will be used for *every* platform level.
+In r15 these are used by default.
+This single header path is used for *every* platform level.
 API level guards are handled with `#ifdef`.
 These headers can be found in [prebuilts/ndk/headers].

-Unified headers are built directly from the Android platform, so they will no longer be out of date or incorrect (or at the very least, any bugs in the NDK headers will also be a bug in the platform headers, which means we're much more likely to find them).
+Unified headers are built directly from the Android platform, so they be up to date and correct (or at the very least, any bugs in the NDK headers will also be a bug in the platform headers, which means we're much more likely to find them).

 [prebuilts/ndk/headers]: https://android.googlesource.com/platform/prebuilts/ndk/+/master/headers/